 The financial statements are prepared on the assumption that the Company will continue to operate in the foreseeable future.
-Covid-19 has continued to negatively impact some areas of the company's cash flows.
-Further information about the impacts of Covid-19 on the company are provided on page 17.
+Covid-19 has continued to negatively impact some areas of the company's cash flows due to fewer visitor numbers.

-The financial statements were approved by the board of directors on 31 October 2022.
+The financial statements were approved by the board of directors on 29 September 2023.